hydr0nium/beam/README.md

 # <img src="https://user-images.githubusercontent.com/37932436/160900239-9d1b73ad-3840-43e6-83e9-905a5d43c4ed.png" width=50px height=50px\> beam

 Beam is a in console VPN file manager.
 It works with OpenVPN as well as with Wireguard.
-(Wireguard currently untested)

 ---